Akecel/BobApp-API/README.md

 ### About Bob

-Bob is a mobile application offering these users a platform to facilitate the relationship between owner and student looking for accommodation.
-The application needing to be administered it was necessary to develop a backoffice offering a strong management of the data (user, announcement of housing etc).
+The Bob mobile app is a personal assistant offering the ability to easily create and personalize complete rental records as well as formatting them to stand out from other candidates.
+This is the Backend documentation for this application.

 ### Framework PHP :

-<strong> Bob's PHP Backoffice & API </strong>  is developed with Laravel 5.
+<strong> Bob's Backend </strong>  is writed in PHP & developed with Laravel 5.
 > Current Version :
 ```Laravel 5.7```
 >